hightowerr/fun-and-games/_posts/2024-07-17-Flood-Prediction-XGBoost.markdown

     ```

 3. Used base features provided by the competition
-4. Engineered additional features to improve performance (sourced from Ambrose and maagtiit)
+4. Engineered additional features to improve performance (Credit to [AmbrosM](https://www.kaggle.com/competitions/playground-series-s4e5/discussion/499274) for the below add features function)
-    1.

     ```python
     BASE_FEATURES = test.columns